The tired guide to sex (for better sleep)

 If you feel like your fatigue is interfering not only with your waking life, but your sex life too, this could be a signal that your tiredness is pointing to more than just a busy schedule.
 Understanding your relationship with sleep is the first step to understanding your relationship with your libido.

 Sleep deprivation can lead to some serious health issues.
-And because sex is is something that stems from how we feel, when we wipe out our energy levels, condone stress as a normality, and prioritize our to-do lists over ourselves, not only does our sex drive suffer but our sleep cycles too.
+And because sex is is something that stems from how we feel, when we wipe out our energy levels, condone stress as a normality, and prioritise our to-do lists over ourselves, not only does our sex drive suffer but our sleep cycles too.

 The benefits of sex for sleep